z-purr/x402-api-gateway/TESTING.md

 ### "Network mismatch"

 Ensure:
-- Agent's `NETWORK` setting matches your test wallet's network
+- API's `NETWORK` setting matches your test wallet's network
 - Client wallet is funded on the correct network
 - USDC contract address matches the network